wadehuang36/ISBI2012/readme.md

 1. [Caffe](http://caffe.berkeleyvision.org/), follow the install instruction, if it isn't in your machine.
 2. [The images of ISBI 2012 challenges](http://brainiac2.mit.edu/isbi_challenge/home), download the images and place them in ./data folder
-3. Python 2.7 with numpy, tifffile, lmdb, sklearn and matplotlib packages
+3. Python 2.7 with protobuf, numpy, tifffile, sklearn and matplotlib packages
 4. Java 8

 To start, you can just type